Intelligence in every question

 Faster Retention*

-Retain missed concepts faster than re-doing questions or referencing textbooks.
+Retain missed concepts faster than re-doing questions or reviewing notes.

 *Data publication pending.
 Results based on internal testing.